caarlos0-graveyard/railscasts-downloader/readme.md

 # RailsCasts downloader

+## Disclaimer

-**It is not intended by this repository to incentive and/or do piracy.
-I use this script to download the videos for myself and wath them later in my lunch time.
-To download private videos, you will have to provide your KEY.**
+**It's not intended by this repository to incentive and/or do piracy.
+I use this script to download the videos for myself and watch them later in my lunch time and bus.
+To download PRO videos, you will have to provide your KEY.**

 ![print](http://f.cl.ly/items/0D2x1k060B0g0e3o2C0j/Screen%20Shot%202013-07-08%20at%2011.57.40%20PM.png)